scottcm73/fake_news_classifier/README.md

 A resources folder holds the data, and eventually also holds the pickled files for the vectorized matricies that HashingVectorizer creates.

+Some of the data cleaning was performed manually with Excel.
+The somewhat clean data is in the resources folder.